-Students who do not attain a competency in a course will not progress to the next practicum or internship until successfully remediating the competency failure, regardless of grade earned in the course.
+Students who do not attain a competency in a course cannot register for any course that require said course as a pre-requisite, nor can they progress to the next practicum or internship until successfully remediating the competency failure, regardless of grade earned in the course.
 Remediation for competencies may occur during the course of the semester, if applicable, as directed by the faculty member teaching the course or at the end of the course and within a specified time period determined by the faculty member.
 If the student fails to attain the competency at the end of the specified period determined by the instructor, the Director of Academic Affairs, in consultation with the faculty member for the course, will establish a remediation plan in writing for a second attempt at remediation.
 To review the documentation forms associated with the second remediation attempt, please refer to appendix III.
 If a student does not attain the required competency element(s) by the specified end of the second remediation period, the student will earn an F in the course, and must re-take the course until they earn a B- or better or meet criteria for program dismissal.